How to Apply

 Hepatitis B for Incoming Students

 Hepatitis B vaccination is a series of 3 time sensitive injections.
 The 2nd injection is administered one month after the first, and the third injection is given 6 months after the second.
-Therefore, students are advised to begin the series of vaccinations as soon as they begin the application process in order to complete the series before admission.
+Therefore, students are advised to begin the series of vaccinations as soon as they begin the application process in order to complete the series before enrolling.
 Most, if not all, OT programs require these immunizations so it is well worth the applicant’s time to get them completed regardless of where they are admitted.

 When a student is offered admission, the actual acceptance of those students selected for the next fall semester is contingent on the following: